Switchgear: History

 Switchgear is as old as electricity generation.
 The first models were very primitive: all components were simply fixed to a wall.
 Later they were mounted on wooden panels.
 For reasons of fire protection, the wood was replaced by slate or marble.
 This led to a further improvement, because the switching and measuring devices could be attached to the front, while the wiring was on the back.
-The tumbler switch with ordinary fuse is the simplest form of switchgear and was used to control and protect lights and other equipment in homes, offices etc. For circuits of a higher rating, a high-rupturing capacity (H.R.C.) fuse in conjunction with a switch may serve the purpose of controlling and protecting the circuit.
-However, such switchgear cannot be used profitably on a high-voltage system.

 Housing

 Switchgear for lower voltages may be entirely enclosed within a building.
 For higher voltages (over about 66 kV), switchgear is typically mounted outdoors and insulated by air, although this requires a large amount of space.
 Gas-insulated switchgear saves space compared with air-insulated equipment, although the equipment cost is higher.
-Oil insulated switchgear presents an oil spill hazard.
+Oil-insulated switchgear presents an oil spill hazard.

 Switches may be manually operated or have motor drives to allow for remote control.

 Circuit breaker types

 A switchgear may be a simple open-air isolator switch or it may be insulated by some other substance.
 An effective although more costly form of switchgear is the gas-insulated switchgear (GIS), where the conductors and contacts are insulated by pressurized sulfur hexafluoride gas (SF6).
-Other common types are oil or vacuum insulated switchgear.
+Other common types are oil- or vacuum-insulated switchgear.

 The combination of equipment within the switchgear enclosure allows them to interrupt fault currents of thousands of amps.
 A circuit breaker (within a switchgear enclosure) is the primary component that interrupts fault currents.
 The quenching of the arc when the circuit breaker pulls apart the contacts (disconnects the circuit) requires careful design.
 Circuit breakers fall into these six types: